top of page

 • Difficulty with reading and writing

-The best way to prevent these eye problems in your child is to schedule an eye examination with an eye doctor as soon as possible.
+The best way to keep your child's vision as sharp as possible is to schedule an eye examination.
 In some cases, children with mild astigmatism may not require any treatment.
 However, take your child to a doctor for early detection as that could prevent the progression of astigmatism and improve your child's vision.

 Vision Correction in Children

 Vision correction is a vital part of managing myopia, hyperopia, and astigmatism in children.
-These conditions can affect a child's ability to focus and perceive the world around them, which can impact their performance in school, sports, and other activities.
+These conditions affect a child's ability to focus and perceive the world around them and impact their performance in school, sports, and other activities.
 If not corrected refractive eye errors can cause a condition known as "lazy eye" or amblyopia.

-If your child suffers from any of these vision problems, there are several treatment options available, including corrective lenses, contact lenses, and surgery.
+If your child suffers from any of these vision problems, there are several treatment options available.
+The most popular are corrective lenses (eyeglasses or contact lenses) and surgery.
 Your eye doctor will work with you to determine the best course of action based on your child's specific needs.

 Eyeglasses